Use-My-Tech-Stuff-2/Backend/README.md

 Post
 ### https://usetechstuff.herokuapp.com/api/Login

-Expects an object with this correct creditials stored in the APi:
+Expects an object with this correct credentials stored in the APi:

 ```
 {